-But… it will be so much easier if you get a little help in getting started.
+But… it will be so much easier if you have a trainer help you get started.

 You can’t see yourself in a mirror and still perform most exercises.
 Even if you could it would take your focus away from what you are doing.
 How is your posture?
 How is your timing?
 Are you doing it correctly?
 Are you Too fast?